Sex workers have rallied at the Sydney Opera House in protest against what they call the legal discrimination and human rights abuses they face.

 Janelle Fawkes, CEO of the Scarlet Alliance, says despite the World Health Organisation endorsing the decriminalisation of sex work, Australian law reform in recent years had gone “a step backwards”, highlighted by the NSW Coalition governments plans to introduce new licensing regulations, which would be a move away from a decriminalisation model that has operated in the state since 1995.

-“NSW has the healthiest sex industry yet against all the evidence and from the experience of sex workers, there is still a call to introduce a model that we know that in other states and territories do not work,” she says.
+“NSW has the healthiest sex industry [in terms of low rates of STIs and HIV] yet against all the evidence and from the experience of sex workers, there is still a call to introduce a model that we know that in other states and territories do not work,” she says.

 In a statement to SBS, the office of the Special Minister for State, Chris Hartcher, said “options are currently being finalised” after a working party produced an issues paper.